ruairimoran/spock.cu/docs/software_uml.md

 The `ScenarioTree` class contains only device-based memory.
 Note that it has a private constructor with all its attributes.
 All primitives are host-based.

-Note that if we want (or, perhaps, only for testing purposes) we can have pairs of host-based and device-based data and we can have methods like `transfer
+Note that if we want (or, perhaps, only for testing purposes) we can have pairs of host-based and device-based data and we can have methods like `transfer` .

 ```plantuml